elecfreaks/learn-en/pico-ed/pico-ed-python.md

 ![](./images/pico-ed-V2-python-06.png)

-Send the downloaded firmware to that disk.
+Copy the downloaded firmware to that disk.

 ![](./images/pico-ed-V2-python-07.png)